 Spend time together without spending a lot of money.
 At Gamezenter, you can meet up to play more than 150 board games.
 Table time is free, and there are food options, coffee and cocktails available for purchase.
 If you like the games you try, feel free to buy one and take it home for more fun.

 As Roseville’s largest park, Central Park is divided into six unique zones connected by walking and biking trails.
 See undeveloped nature areas, take in a quiet picnic, visit the Muriel Sahlin Arboretum or keep reading to explore yet another part of the park.

 6. Harriet Alexander Nature Center

 Located on the east side of Central Park, the Harriet Alexander Nature Center is a scenic oasis in the middle of the city.
 Boardwalks wind through 52 acres of prairie habitats and wetlands where you can spot songbirds, turtles, rabbits and more.
 Bring your binoculars.

 7. Minneapolis Sculpture Garden

 Take your vacation selfies to the next level at the Minneapolis Sculpture Garden.
-The iconic Minneapolis staple welcomes millions of visitors each year as part of the Walker Art Center.
+The iconic Minneapolis staple welcomes millions of visitors each year.
 Beyond the garden’s most famous Spoonbridge and Cherry sculpture, you can view dozens of other works, including two new displays added just this year.

 Roseville is perfectly positioned for your next Minneapolis-St. Paul stay.
 And with 12 hotel options to choose from, there’s plenty of places to lay your head and gear up for the next day’s adventures.
 Browse more things to do and places to stay in the city that’s always in bloom.